MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 Go to the **Run** view in the **Model settings** panel to set the run schedule.
 To configure your model to run on your database and generate predictions, select **Generate predictions when new data is added**.

 Your model runs whenever a new record is added to its entity.

+> [!NOTE]
+>You can’t set run schedule for imported category classification models.

 ## Use in Power Apps